Jammy2211/PyAutoGalaxy/paper/paper.md

 Galaxy morphology studies aim to understand the different luminous structures that galaxies are composed of [@Lackner2012] [@Oh2017].
-Using large CCD imaging datasets of galaxies observed at ultraviolet, optical and near-infrared wavelengths from instruments like the Hubble Space Telescope (HST), Astronomers have uncovered the plentiful structures that make up a galaxy (e.g. bars, bulges, disks, rings) [@Graham2013] and revealed that evolving galaxies transition from disk-like structures to bulge-like elliptical galaxies [@Coenda2017].
+Using large CCD imaging datasets of galaxies observed at ultraviolet, optical and near-infrared wavelengths from instruments like the Hubble Space Telescope (HST), Astronomers have uncovered the plentiful structures that make up a galaxy (e.g. bars, bulges, disks, rings) [@Graham2013] [@Hodge2019] and revealed that evolving galaxies transition from disk-like structures to bulge-like elliptical galaxies [@Coenda2017].
 At sub-mm and radio wavelengths interferometer datasets from instruments like the
-Atacama Large Millimeter Array (ALMA) have revealed the integral role that dust plays in forming galaxies in the distant Universe, early in their lifetimes.
+Atacama Large Millimeter Array (ALMA) have revealed the integral role that dust plays in forming galaxies in the distant Universe [@Blain2000] [@Casey2014], early in their lifetimes.
 Studies typically represent a galaxy's light using analytic functions such as the Sersic profile [@Sersic1968], which quantify the global appearance of most galaxies into one of three groups: (i) bulge-like structures which follow a de Vaucouleurs profile [@devaucouleurs]; (ii) disk-like structures which follow an exponential profile or; (iii) irregular morphologies which are difficult to quantify with symmetric and smooth analytic profiles.
 Galaxies